egonelbre/spark/programming-parts/basics-of-programming.rst

 Before we go into details we should have some intuition how different things affect the programmer.

-In the simplest form programmer solves a problem.
+In the simplest term programmer solves a problem.
 There are some things that make reaching goal easier, some that make it harder.
 Programming can create quite extreme emotional states - therefore to understand the whole picture we must take it into account.

 Here's my interpretation how these things work together: